gabrielpadilh4/gabrielpadilh4/README.md

 - ⚡ Fun fact: ...
 -->

-I am Gabriel Padilha and i love devlopment in my free time.
+I am Gabriel Padilha and i love to develop small projects in my free time.

-🔭 I’m currently working on some projects to improve my skills in frontend / backend development
+🔭 I’m currently working on some projects to improve my skills in frontend / backend.

-💬 Ask me about anything you want, feel free to send an e-mail to `gabrielpadilhasantos@gmail.com` and i will reply when i get time.
+💬 Ask me about anything you want, feel free to send an e-mail to `gabrielpadilhasantos@gmail.com` and i will reply ASAP.

+📫 Add me on linkedin: https://www.linkedin.com/in/gabriel-padilha/

 ⚡ Fun fact:  Fact, bears eat beets.
 Bears, beets, "Battlestar Galactica."